enkidevs/curriculum/sql/ddl/indices/create-indexes.md

 Indices[1] play a big part in the *performance* of the SQL Server database.
 Indices are created on **columns** in tables and they provide a fast way to look up data based on the *values*.
 For example when we index one **column** and want to search a row based on some *values* from that column.
 Then the SQL Server finds that *value* in the indices and uses it to locate the whole row.

 There are two main types of indices:
-- **clustered** - they store the actual data of the whole element's row.
+- *clustered* - they store the actual data of the whole element's row.
 An important feature of the clustered indices is that the indexed values are sorted in either ascending or descending order.
 This means that a table can only have one clustered index on it
-- **non-clustered** - they store only values from the indexed columns and the row locators to the actual data on the row.
+- *non-clustered* - they store only values from the indexed columns and the row locators to the actual data on the row.
 A table can have multiple non-clustered indices associated with it

-Note that a table with an clustered index on it is called *"clustered table"* and one that contains non-clustered indices only is called *"heap"*.
+Note that a table with an clustered index on it is called *clustered table* and one that contains non-clustered indices only is called *heap*.

-If we want to create a **non-clustered** index:
+If we want to create a *non-clustered* index:
 ```sql
 CREATE INDEX index_name
 ON table_name (column1, column2, ...)